Skip to content Skip to footer

 Let’s dive into the world of Moroccan woodworking designs, and look at what makes Berber and Andalusian styles unique in both carving and painting.

-Berber Style in wood furniture:
+Berber-Amazigh Style in Moroccan wood furniture:

 When we talk about Berber design, we’re looking at furniture from Morocco’s indigenous people, created before the spread of Islam.
 Berber furniture has a down-to-earth feel, inspired by their nomadic lifestyle and close connection to nature.